webhintio/hint/packages/hint-performance-budget/README.md

        (total size of resources / bandwidth)
 ```

-This is the list of things taken into account:
+This is the list of things considered:

 * Everything is a first load, no values are cached, and no connections are
   opened.